genepi/cloudgene-website/about.md

 title: About
 ---

-Cloudgene was developed at the [Division of Genetic Epidemiology Innsbruck](http://www3.i-med.ac.at/genepi/).
+Cloudgene was developed at the [Division of Genetic Epidemiology Innsbruck](http://www3.i-med.ac.at/genepi/) in cooperation with the [Center for Statistical Genetics, University of Michigan](http://www.sph.umich.edu/csg/abecasis).
+Special thanks goes to Christian Fuchsberger and Goncalo Abecasis supported by the [FWF Austrian Science Fund](http://www.fwf.ac.at/) and the [U.S. National Institutes of Health](http://www.nih.gov/).

 ### Main Contributors